Stewardship of a Legacy

 Carnegie Science’s endowment provides a significant, independent source of funding that enables our scientists to follow the path of discovery where it leads and pursue research agendas of their choosing.

-• Returns have outpaced the median returns of the Cambridge Associates endowment universe on an annualized basis over the past decade.
+• Returns have tracked the median returns of the Cambridge Associates endowment universe on an annualized basis over the past decade.

 • The investment strategy can be described as equity biased and globally diversified.

-• Carnegie has maintained a 5 percent spending rate since 1998.
+• Carnegie has maintained a 5 percent spending rate per policy since 1998.

 A river in India winds through green countryside as seen from overhead.
 Purchased from Shutterstock.